Structural Formula Vs Displayed Formula

 Q2: Which formula is better for understanding isomerism?

 A2: Displayed formulas are generally better for visualizing isomerism (different arrangements of the same atoms).
-Structural formulas can be useful for identifying constitutional isomers (different connectivity), but displayed formulas are necessary for visualizing stereoisomers (same connectivity, different spatial arrangement).
+Structural formulas can be useful for identifying constitutional isomers (different connectivity), but displayed formulas are necessary for visualizing stereoisomers (same connectivity, different spatial arrangement) It's one of those things that adds up..

 Q3: Are there any software or tools that can help me draw these formulas?